carrieroroberto/early_care_gateway/README.md

 ## Troubleshooting

-Ensure that no other services are running on the ports used by the system (e g., PostgreSQL: 5432, pgAdmin: 8080) to avoid conflicts.
+Ensure that no other services are running on the ports used by the system to avoid conflicts.

 If Docker images fail to build, stop and remove existing containers: